Jtmonument/Jtmonument/README.md

 ### Hi, I'm Jonathan Taylor 👋

-- 🔭 I’m currently experimenting with different tech stacks
+- 🔭 I’m currently working at ProcessBarron as a Junior Software Developer
-- 🌱 I’m currently learning Java Spring Framework
+- 🌱 I’m currently using VB.NET, Python, and Java
+- :triangular_flag_on_post: Pelham, Alabama, 35124
 - 💬 Ask me about my latest projects
 - 📫 How to reach me:
   - [Email](mailto:jontaylor091@gmail.com)